Logo Reinier de Graaf ziekenhuis.

 Bladder damage

 Bladder damage is a rare complication.
-The risk is slightly higher if you have had a previous cesarean section.
-There may be adhesions around the bladder.
-It is usually possible to repair bladder damage.
-However, you may need a urinary catheter for a longer period.
+The risk is slightly higher if you have had a previous C-section, as there may be adhesions around the bladder.
+Bladder damage is usually repairable, but you may need a urinary catheter for a longer period

 Abdominal bleeding

-Bleeding in the abdomen is a rare complication of a cesarean section.
+Bleeding in the abdomen is a rare complication of a C-section.
 It is more common with severely high blood pressure, where blood clotting is less effective.
-Occasionally, a
+Occasionally, a second operation may be necessary

 Delayed bowel function (Ileus)

-After a cesarean section, the bowels need to function properly again.
+After a C-section, the bowels need to function properly again.
 In rare cases, this does not happen or occurs too slowly.
-Fluid collects in your stomach and intestines, causing nausea and vomiting.
+Fluid may collect in your stomach and intestines, causing nausea and vomiting.
 A nasogastric tube may be needed to drain this fluid.
 Only then do the bowels start working again.
-Fortunately, these complications are rare.
+Fortunately, these complications are rare

 Possible risks for the baby

 During birth, lung fluid is squeezed from the lungs.
-If this does not happen adequately (for example, during a cesarean section), temporary breathing problems can occur.
+If this does not happen adequately (for example, during a C-section), temporary breathing problems can occur.
 Treatment involves supporting breathing.
 If this is necessary for a longer period, your baby will be admitted to the neonatology unit.
-Ideally, a cesarean section is scheduled one week before the due date to minimize the risk of complications.
+Ideally, a C-section is scheduled one week before the due date to minimize the risk of complications.

 Foldernummer: 1042